mitigate-dev/sudoku-validator/README.md

 ## Implementation

-Additions should be written to `lib/validator.rb` within the method `validate`, the creation of additional methods and classes is encouraged.
+Additions should be written to `src/validator.js` within the method `validate`, the creation of additional methods and classes is encouraged.

 ## Ensuring that the solution is valid

 This exercise contains unit tests that verify that the solution functions correctly.
 If all of the tests pass, the solution is correct.

-The tests can be run via `rake spec`.
+The tests can be run via `npm run test`.

 ## Example sudoku file format